cauliframework/cauliframework.github.io/index.md

 }
 ```

-This will configure Cauli to hook into every request, setup a some plugins ([InspectorFloret](https://cauli.works/docs/Classes/InspectorFloret.html) and [MockFloret](https://cauli.works/docs/Classes/MockFloret.html)) and configures a shake gesture for the Cauli UI.
+This will configure Cauli to hook into every request, setup the core florets (plugins) ([InspectorFloret](https://cauli.works/docs/Classes/InspectorFloret.html)) and configures a shake gesture for the Cauli UI.